sergio11/nemesys/README.md

   <img src="doc/screenshots/picture_1.PNG" />
 </p>

+## More Details 📝

+For comprehensive information about this project, check out this [Medium article](https://sanchezsanchezsergio418.medium.com/harnessing-generative-ai-for-post-exploitation-vulnerability-reporting-in-cybersecurity-a-5ba3e53958ec).

 ## 🌟 **Explore My Other Open-Source Ethical Hacking Tools**

 If you're interested in more powerful tools for ethical hacking, make sure to check out my other open-source projects designed to help cybersecurity professionals and penetration testers: